telehash/telehash.github.io/protocol.md

 simply facilitates secure reliable connectivity between any two or more applications in any networking environment.

+## Parallels

+Since Telehash is it's own networking stack layered above existing networks, it has mechanisms that parallel well known Internet ones and is easy to draw an analogy to:

+* `IP` - Addressing in Telehash is based on a fingerprint of a public key generated locally by an app (called a `hashname`) instead of a centrally assigned number.
+* `Routing` - Hashnames are organized into a DHT that every peer helps maintain, there are no core routers or managed backbone.
+* `SSL` - Every hashname is it's own cryptographic identity, there are no central certificate authorites and all communications are always encrypted via a `line`.
+* `TCP/UDP` - Any two hashnames can create one or more channels between them to transfer content, each channel can either be reliable (everything is ordered/confirmed) or unreliable (lossy).

 ## Security

 The goal of Telehash isn't to invent new kinds of security, it's to simply use the best of existing solutions and apply them to a decentralied system.
 All of the crypto currently used is a subset of the strongest ciphers available in TLS 1.2, including RSA (2048), ECC-DH (256), AES-CTR (256), and SHA (256).